Why are Sri Lankans protesting in the streets?

 However, many experts say economic mismanagement is to blame.

 There are many reasons for this, but one main factor is that at the end of its 30-year civil war in 2009, Sri Lanka chose to focus more on its domestic markets instead of exporting to foreign ones.
-So, income from exports remained low while the bill for imports kept growing.
+So income from exports remained low, while the bill for imports kept growing.

 The government also racked up huge amounts of debt to fund what critics have called unnecessary infrastructure projects.